-Analysis | Finland and Sweden weigh expanding Biden’s ‘ring of freedom’ around Russia
+Analysis | Finland and Sweden weigh expanding Biden’s NATO ‘ring of freedom’ around Russia

 The public U.S. posture on these things tends toward support — but support for what those countries want to do themselves.
 U.S. leaders don’t want to be seen as being heavy-handed; they want NATO applications to be something the countries have decided to do themselves.

 With Finland and Sweden now trending in that direction, Biden has a real chance, if he wants it, to expand his “ring of freedom,” nearly a quarter-century hence — and indeed, to bring it close to Russia in a way Biden himself noted in 1998 wasn’t so imminent.
-For all involved, of course, that must be measured against Russia viewing it as the iron ring Biden’s colleagues warned of — a prospect which at least Sweden seems acutely concerned about.
+For all involved, of course, that must be measured against Russia viewing it as the iron ring Biden’s colleagues warned of — a prospect that at least Sweden seems acutely concerned about.